pluralsight/guides/published/node-js/yarn-a-package-manager-for-node-js/article.md

 # Installation

-You can install yarn with with npm but this is *not recommended*:
+You can install yarn with npm but this is *not recommended*:
 ```
 npm install -g yarn
 ```